Hello, everyone. It is said that the journey to end cancer starts with a single step.

 Until then, we cry, we laugh and we go on.
 We keep taking our steps.

-I support each and every one of you, and don't be surprised if you see me walking next you sometime on Saturday.
+I support each and every one of you, and don't be surprised if you see me walking next to you sometime during the night.

-Dawn Krebs is the Associate Managing Editor for Hometown News.
-She can be reached at email@example.com.
+Dawn Krebs is the Associate Managing Editor for Hometown News and can be reached at email@example.com.